Accenture/accenture.github.io/_drafts/rig-2_0.md

 ![Events as events.](/img/posts/rig-2_0/events_2.0_512x464.gif)

-This shifts the responsibility of selecting the right messages from the backend team to the frontend team and relieves backend services from keeping track of online users in many cases.
+This shifts the responsibility of selecting the right messages from the back-end team to the front-end team and relieves back-end services from keeping track of online users in many cases.

 Of course, RIG 2.0 continues to support fully the foundational behavior, now further enhanced and more flexible than ever, by using so-called subscription constraints (where messages include the user ID and the subscription relates to that ID).
 For more details on the mechanics, see the related [Github issue](https://github.com/Accenture/reactive-interaction-gateway/issues/90).

 Organizing around events rather than messages also enables us to integrate with other event-based brokers.
-For example, in cooperation with Serverless Inc. we have successfully built a proof-of-concept setup for exchanging events both ways with the Serverless Event Gateway.
+For example, in cooperation with Serverless Inc., we have successfully built a proof-of-concept setup for exchanging events both ways with the Serverless Event Gateway.

 > Migration: Revisit the kind of messages and events that currently flow through RIG.
 Create (JWT-based) automatic subscriptions where you want to keep the current behavior (e.g., for messages that target a specific user).
-Change messages to events where services communicate _changes_ and let your frontend code set up the right subscriptions.
+Change messages to events where services communicate _changes_ and let your front-end code set up the right subscriptions.

 ## Preview Features and Outlook